DanistyWuKids/iOS_PTV_Improved/README.md

 * Install following package on main server only
     ```bash
     $ sudo apt-get install mysql-server
+    $ mysql_secure_installation
     ```

+    And follow the screen to setting up your MySQL Server.

 2. After installation, configure the ***/etc/apache2/apache2.conf*** on section ***/var/www*** as follow shows.